bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 In order for our virtual machines to receive IP addresses and be accessible from the local network, we need to create a new interface; a bridge interface.

 Clear Linux uses systemd-networkd to manage persistent network configurations.
-We need to start off by creating a folder that networkd will automatically look to to see if there are any custom specifications:
+We start off by creating a directory in `/etc` that networkd will automatically check to see if there are any custom specifications on boot:

 ```
 sudo mkdir /etc/systemd/network/